genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/01_introduction.md

 We want to build a real-time [positions](https://www.investopedia.com/terms/p/position.asp) application, where trades can be entered, and will be aggregated to maintain positions.

 In this tutorial we will build a positions trading application.
-It is a typical application usually found in the capital markets and highlights some of the typical use cases and features of the Genesis low-code platform.
+This is a typical application for the capital markets and highlights some of the typical use cases and features of the Genesis low-code platform.
-We will now create a more sophisticated form and grid for adding information than those given in the [Learn the basics](/getting-started/learn-the-basics/what-can-i-build/build-intro/) section.
+In the tutorial, you will create a more sophisticated form and grid for adding information than those given in the [Learn the basics](/getting-started/learn-the-basics/what-can-i-build/build-intro/) section.

 The application will make use of the following platform features:
 - [Data Model](/getting-started/go-to-the-next-level/data-model/)